 However, Visiting these places gives anyone the real sense of serenity and comfort.
 All these ancient monuments produces a strong magical inspiration leaving anyone with an ultimate tour experience.
 These landmarks are uniquely special that has indeed a deep cultural significance.
 It’s equally quite surprising to see these stunning prehistoric legacies in the midst of busy and lively Kathmandu city.
 Furthermore, a day isn’t enough to adore all these seven sites.
-Taking slow is highly recommended to benefit and to understand the mysticism of the concealed history and mythology behind this antique inheritances.
-Consequently, we recommend at last of two days for Kathamandu world heritage sites tour.
+We recommend to take is slow and easy to benefit and to understand the mysticism, unique history and mythology behind this antique inheritances.
+Consequently, we recommend at last of two days for Kathmandu world heritage sites tour.

 Special discount for the Group of 4 or above !!!!!!!!!!!!!!!!

 - DAY 01: Tour to Pashupatinath Temple, Boudhanath Stupa, Kathmandu Durbar Square and Swayambhunath Stupa - drive back to hotel.